benjaminlee24/gang-ds-blog/_posts/2023-04-30-AP_computers_networks.md

 <img width="518" alt="Screen Shot 2023-05-01 at 12 03 53 PM" src="https://user-images.githubusercontent.com/111466901/235512168-66a596ae-4142-4c3e-a980-87ddeb58fe83.png">

 - Often we draw pictures of machines communicating over the Internet with arrows.
-However, the real communication goes through protocol layers and the machine and then is trasported of the network.
+However, the real communication goes through protocol layers and the machine and then is transported from the network.
 For College Board and future Computer Knowledge you should become familiar with the following ...

 ```
      User Machine  <---> Frontend Server <---> Backend Server